 -

 Gently fold the outer edges of the dough to the center to form a ball.
 Flip it around and cover with a kitchen towel and let it rise for 1-2 hours.
-You want it to have risen a little after shaping it into a ball and come to room temperature.
+You want it to have risen a little after shaping it into a ball, and come to room temperature.

 -

-While the dogs is doing the second rise, turn on your oven to 230C (450F).
+While the dough is doing the second rise, turn on your oven to 230C (450F).
 Place a Dutch oven, or cast iron pot, with the lid, in the oven to heat for about 30 minutes.

 -